Compositional Generalization Requires Linear, Orthogonal Representations in Vision Embedding Models: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Divyat Mahajan for useful discussions and insights, as well as comments on an early version of this work.
 We also thank Alexander Rubinstein and Darina Koishigarina for insightful discussions, and Simon Buchholz for useful comments.
+This work was supported by the Tübingen AI Center.
+Arnas Uselis was supported by the International Max Planck Research School for Intelligent Systems (IMPRS-IS).
+Seong Joon Oh was supported by the Institute for Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (RS-2019-II190075, Artificial Intelligence Graduate School Program gram(KAIST)).